S2R3/Sudoku/README.md

 after Android Studio Gradle finishes to build,

-click the grrn arrow at top bar to run Project.
+click the green arrow at top bar to run Project.